 * China's downstream steel demand remains firm - Marex Spectron

-BEIJING, May 21 (Reuters) - China's steel futures edged up on Tuesday despite the concerns over escalating tension between the world's top two economies, as investors expect stronger steel demand from property market.
+BEIJING, May 21 (Reuters) - China's steel futures rose nearly 4% on Tuesday despite concerns over the escalating trade dispute with the United States, as investors expect stronger steel demand from the property market.

 "Downstream steel demand (manufacturing and construction) remains firm, with the latest construction data reflecting improving construction activities," Hui Heng Tan, research analyst from Marex Spectron, said in a note.

 Average new home prices in China's 70 major cities edged up 0.6% in April, while China's real estate investment surged 12% in April from a year earlier, official data showed.

 "Steel inventory has not been seen piling up at traders and mills, indicating demand is still solid," a Shanghai-based trader said.